 Getting to uni

-Students and staff will be able to access public transport easily, with Westmead train station only a 5 minute walk away.
+Students and staff can access public transport easily, with Westmead train station only a five minute walk away.
 The campus is well serviced by public buses.

 © OpenStreetMap contributors

 About the Research Institutes

 Three of the University's internationally recognised Institutes — the NICM Health Research Institute, MARCS Institute for Brain, Behaviour and Development, and the Translational Health Research Institute reside at our Westmead campus, alongside key tenants, CSIRO, WentWest, Psych Central and Telstra Health.
 The Westmead campus forms part of the globally recognised Westmead Health and Innovation Precinct.

 These three institutes conduct research across the following themes: